WHY IT'S DIFFERENT?

 |VISA||UK, EU & US not required|

-Journey back through the Atlas Mountains back to the airport for your flight home.
+Transfer back to the airport in time for the flight home.

 A selection of our accommodation, which is subject to availability, however alternatives are always of a similar price, grade and location.